Private API Rejections

-Shortly before the release of iOS 10 in early September 2016, Apple changed something in their review process and we see many apps being rejected for "non-public API" usage with a message similar to the one at the end of this article.
-These are in fact not calls to private API, just simple selector name clashes, where PSPDFKit has named a method internally the same as one that Apple uses internally.
+Shortly before the release of iOS 10 in early September 2016, Apple changed something in its review process, and as a result, we see many apps being rejected for "non-public API" usage, with a message similar to the one at the end of this article.
+These are in fact not calls to a private API, but rather simple selector name clashes, where PSPDFKit has internally named a method the same as one that Apple uses internally.
 Since these internal names are not documented and this also cannot be verified offline, there is no way for us to anticipate what names are supposedly reserved.

-The rejection is invalid and we opened up rdar://28252227: Incorrect App Store rejections for name clashes on methods that happen to be named like private API and are in a dialog with Apple - people are now looking into the matter.
-So far the problem still persists (as of September 25th, 2016)
+The rejection is invalid.
+We opened up rdar://28252227: Incorrect App Store rejections for name clashes on methods that happen to be named like private API for Apple to look into this particular problem.
+We were not the only ones encountering this issue in September 2016.

 We care about good bug reports at PSPDFKit.
-You can help with duping our radar to show that this issue is of utmost importance.
+You can help by duping our radar to show that this issue is of utmost importance.

 What you can do to get your app in the App Store:

 This review seems to be both arbitrary and applied at random.
-We also got reports that they submitted the exact same app binary, just changed the build number to allow a re-submission, and it went through without any issues.
+We received reports that developers submitted the exact same app binary, but changed the build number to allow resubmission, and it went through without any issues.

-PSPDFKit is a large SDK and we have a lot of internal API to offer features such as fast document display, links, smart zoom and annotation editing - thus we have a larger internal target area.
-Using Swift would somewhat help, as it namespaces selectors if not exported to Objective-C. We cannot yet use Swift since it is not yet binary compatible.
+PSPDFKit is a large SDK and we have a lot of internal APIs to offer features such as fast document display, links, smart zoom, and annotation editing.
+As such, we have a larger internal target area.
+Using Swift would help somewhat, as it namespaces selectors if not exported to Objective-C. We cannot yet use Swift since it is not yet binary compatible.
 However, we use C++ to both minimize such issues and to offer better speed and a better tested/more stable codebase.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51